-It was based on this that we, myself included, started to ask questions, we decided to begin this fight, to combat it directly.
-We went on the ground, to see the situation, to witness.
-We denounced it on the radio, on the television, and everything else.
+It was based on this that we started to ask questions, we decided to begin this fight, to combat it directly.
+We went on the ground, to see the situation, as witnesses.
+We denounced it on the radio, on the television, and everywhere.

 It’s an environmental crime.
 To cut trees in such an irresponsible manner, without respecting the rules, this damages the country, damages the generations to come.

 And, there were many threats.
-But, we felt that I wasn’t doing harm to anyone by defending my country.
+But, we felt that I wasn’t doing harm to anyone.
 When you are defending your country, you feel at ease.
-I felt at ease.
 I wasn’t scared.
 And I’m not going to be scared.

 When a person enters into this type of situation you have to have courage, first-off.
 Not to let yourself be intimidated.
 Second, to have in your mind that everything that you are doing is for the good of your people.
 One day, you could be up against it, but tomorrow the truth will overcome.
 People will see that what you said yesterday was true.
 Having this mentality, it’s not easy to be afraid.
 That was my foundation.

 The logging had an impact on the elections.
 One of the presidential candidates was tarnished.
 During the election campaigns, the Chinese provided cars to this candidate; people felt that he was one of those who destroyed our forests.
 A lot of of people didn’t vote for him because of the logging.